kathalinne/Headstarter-Project1/README.md

 # Air Quality Web App
 ## Description
+We chose this hackathon to work on tech stack that we weren't too familiar on before to build upon our skills as programmers.
+This user-friendly application is designed to provide real-time air quality rates and even weather updates.
+It combines the power of Flask and Python on the backend with the dynamic, responsive interface of React on the frontend.

 ## How to Use
 1. Create two working terminals.
 Terminal 1: cd into client & Terminal 2: cd into flask-server